-This Proxy Statement and the enclosed proxy card and annual report are first being sent to stockholders on or about April 14, 2022.
-We have delivered these proxy materials to you in connection with the solicitation by the Board of Directors (the "Board" or "Board of Directors") of Bentley Systems, Incorporated ("we," "our," "us," the "Company," and "Bentley Systems") of proxies to be voted at our Annual Meeting of Stockholders to be held on May 26, 2022 (the "Annual Meeting"), and at any postponements or adjournments of the Annual Meeting.
+This Proxy Statement and the enclosed proxy card and annual report are first being sent to stockholders on or about April 14, 2023.
+We have delivered these proxy materials to you in connection with the solicitation by the Board of Directors (the "Board" or "Board of Directors") of Bentley Systems, Incorporated ("we," "our," "us," the "Company," "Bentley" or "Bentley Systems") of proxies to be voted at our Annual Meeting of Stockholders to be held on May 25, 2023 (the "Annual Meeting"), and at any postponements or adjournments of the Annual Meeting.